The Short and Long-Term Effects of Ketamine

 - K

-Effects of Ketamine
+The Short-Term Effects of Ketamine

-- Elevated heart rate and blood pressure
+- Increased heart rate and blood pressure.

-Long-Term Side Effects of Ketamine
+The Long-Term Effects of Ketamine

 Ketamine Abuse

 Ketamine is very similar to PCP in how it’s made, but it’s only one-tenth as strong.
-It is made as a white powder or liquid and can be addictive with a high chance of misuse.
+It is made as a white powder or liquid and can be addictive, with a high chance of misuse.
 Similarly, like numerous recreational drugs, it is often mixed with other substances like alcohol, MDMA, cocaine, stimulants, and caffeine.

 - Feeling very tired